ChrisMagliano/soccer_tournament_scraper/README.md

 This project is a web scraping tool developed using Python's Selenium library to extract soccer tournament standings from diretta.it, a popular website for live soccer scores and statistics.
 The tool enables users to select a specific tournament, such as the Premier League, Serie A, or La Liga, and automatically scrape the latest standings data for the selected tournament.

 ### 🚀 Features
-- **Dynamic Web Scraping**: Utilizes Selenium to handle JavaScript-heavy content, ensuring that the most accurate and up-to-date data is captured.
+- **Dynamic Web Scraping**: Utilizes `selenium` to handle JavaScript-heavy content, ensuring that the most accurate and up-to-date data is captured.
 - **User-Friendly GUI**: Built with Tkinter to allow users to easily select a tournament and view the corresponding standings in a table format.
 - **Data Export**: Provides functionality to export the scraped data into a CSV file for further analysis or record-keeping.
 - **Real-Time Data**: Scrapes live and dynamically loaded content from the diretta.it website, ensuring that the data is current.